thefinn93/signald/README.md

 This is currently beta software.
 The public API may have backwards-incompatible, breaking changes before it stabilizes, although we will make an effort to not do that.
 Further, there are no guarantees of safety or security with this software.

+Breaking changes that have been made:
+* As of [!86](https://git.callpipe.com/finn/signald/merge_requests/68), the data folder has moved from `~/.config/signal` to `~/.config/signald`.
+  You will need to migrate your data manually, unless you're using the debian package, which should handle this automatically.
+* As of [!66](https://git.callpipe.com/finn/signald/merge_requests/66), JSON keys that previously had values of `null` will simply not be sent.

 ## Interacting with signald

 ### Use a library